thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

 ## Completed Deliverables

-This trimester, the following key deliverables were completed:
+This trimester, the following deliverables were completed:

 ### Arcade Machine